fmager/real-time/m1_memory_hierarchies/s1_computational_graphs.md

 from the Python code above and then optimizes that code to run faster and/or use less memory.

 So why does it need the graph?
-That is something the rest of this module will try to answer, along with a really basic introduction something called fusion, where layers can be combined to be more efficient.
+That is something the rest of this module will try to answer, along with a really basic introduction to fusion, where layers are combined to be more efficient.

 ## What is a Graph?
 A graph is [a type of structure](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)), for our needs, a data structure.
-In s0 there is a more elaborate examination of the concept for level 3.
+In s0 there is a more elaborate examination of the concept for 3️⃣.
 So for right now, just give the link to graph's wiki page a quick look.
 You should get the gist just by looking at a few of the images.